thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 >
 > -- Galbraith, Organization Design: An Information Processing View, 1974

-If the task is well understood prior to performing it, much of the activity can be preplanned.
+If the task is well understood before executing the task, much of the activity can be preplanned.
 However, if it is not understood, then much more knowledge need to be acquired during the task execution.

-This directly maps to the environmental types (type I - Placid, Randomised, type II - Placid, Clustered, type III - Disturbed, Reactive and type IV - the Turbulent Field) identified by Emery and Trist in 1965, The Causal Texture of Organizational Environments, and later popularised by Dave Snowden with the [Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework) in 1999.
+This directly maps to Emery & Trist's environmental types (type I - Placid, Randomised, type II - Placid, Clustered, type III - Disturbed, Reactive and type IV - the Turbulent Field) in 1965, and later popularised by Dave Snowden with the [Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework) in 1999.

-Galbraith's insight — that task uncertainty dictates organisational design — bridges the gap between macro-environmental theory and cognitive frameworks.
-The 'simple and complex domains' Galbraith navigates are the direct intellectual ancestors to Dave Snowden's Cynefin framework.
-In essence, Cynefin serves as a modern, sense-making translation of Emery and Trist's Causal Textures.
-It warns leaders that if they treat a complex or chaotic domain as if it were simple or complicated, their decision-making will fail.
-Similarly, Conway's Law warns that if we design a rigid, siloed communication structure (built for a 'clear' domain) to solve a fluid, systemic problem (inherent to a 'complex' domain), our technical architecture will fracture under the pressure.
+Galbraith's insight — task uncertainty dictates organisational design — laid the basis for Dave Snowden's Cynefin framework, mapping high-level organisational strategy to the sense-making method.
+In essence, Cynefin translates Emery and Trist's Causal Textures into a modern, sense-making method.
+Galbraith, and later Snowden, warn leaders that if we treat a complex or chaotic domain as if it were simple or complicated, we will fail.
+In the same way, Conway's Law highlights that designing a rigid, siloed communication structure, built for a "simple" domain, to solve a fluid, systemic problem, inherent to a "complex" domain causes our technical architecture to collapse under the pressure.

 The effect of uncertainty is that it limits our ability to preplan.
 Therefore, **the variations in organisational forms are variations in the strategies to increase our ability to preplan**, and so **increase our ability to manage uncertainty**.
-Executing a task, thus, becomes an organisation design problem.
+Executing a task, consequently, becomes an organisation design problem.

 To solve this problem, Galbraith suggests four strategies: